ODIM-Project/ODIM/README.md

 # Troubleshooting information

-If you experience any issues while deploying Resource Aggregator for ODIM, please see the *Troubleshooting Readme* for solutions, workarounds. and FAQs at *https://github.com/ODIM-Project/ODIM/blob/development/docs/Troubleshooting.md*.
+If you experience any issues while deploying Resource Aggregator for ODIM, please see the *Troubleshooting Readme* for solutions, workarounds, and FAQs at *https://github.com/ODIM-Project/ODIM/blob/development/docs/Troubleshooting.md*.